Effective Date: June 27, 2011

 (3) Control the accuracy, reliability, and use of Measuring and Test

 Equipment (MTE) through the use of a calibration system compliant with

 Conference of Standards Laboratories (ANSI/NCSL) Z540.3-2006 and

 applicable requirements of Society of Automotive Engineers (SAE) AS9100,

 subject to the clarifications and modifications provided in Attachment B

 of this NASA Policy Directive (NPD).

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to the Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This language applies to the Jet Propulsion Laboratory, a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 b.
 Paragraph 1.a(3) above does not apply to NASA acquisition contracts and Center institutional service contracts initiated prior to promulgation of this NPD.
 Retroactive application of this policy to existing contracts is at the discretion of the applicable NASA program manager or Center Director based on an evaluation of risk related to the retention of previously existing requirements versus implementation of this NPD revision.

 c.
 Compliance with the requirements of this NPD may be phased in over a period of time not to exceed 36 months from its date of issue.
 Waivers to ANSI/NCSL Z540.3 implementation requirements are to be processed in accordance with NASA-STD-8709.20.